Volt Hockey Summer Camp Is Back!

 Volt Hockey now has a new home in Markham.
-In partnership with Variety , the city is holding this summer camp for youth with physical disabilities throughout the month of July.
+This past summer the City of Markham held a summer camp for youth with physical disabilities throughout the month of July.
 Susan Hay has the story.
 Check out the video below!

 Learn to play!

 This program is designed to introduce youngsters with varied mobility to the game hockey using a motorized vehicle.
 The one hour class is designed to teach the use of the chair and the fundamentals of the sport.
 Intermediate/Advanced classes will continue to focus on the rules of the game as we train towards competitions.

 The game is played by two teams in an indoor court or gymnasium.
 Normally there are three players on each team on the court at a time, with two 15 minute halves in a game and two referees.
 The game is played in a standardized manner around the globe, according to an International Rule Book.